polakowo/datadocs/docs/big-data/wide-column-stores.md

     - Retrieving data from a partition is then more efficient.
     - Grouping data in tables using clustering columns is the equivalent of JOINs.
     - [Clustering columns](https://docs.datastax.com/en/dse/5.1/cql/cql/cql_using/whereClustering.html)
-- Each table is just a distributed multi-dimensional map indexed by a key.
 - [Creating a table - DataStax](https://docs.datastax.com/en/archived/cql/3.3/cql/cql_using/useAboutCQL.html)

 ```sql